Mukeshpal123/git03/README.md

  ## Show your support
 ---
-Give a   if this project healped you!
+Give a :star2: if this project healped you!

-## License
+## :memo: License
 ___
 Copyright 2023 [Saurabh Giri.](www.linkedin.com/in/saurabh-giri-982a16229)
 This project is [Geekster](https://www.geekster.in/) licensed .

 ___
-This REDEME was generated with   by [Saurabh giri.](www.linkedin.com/in/saurabh-giri-982a16229)
+This REDEME was generated with :heart: by [Saurabh giri.](www.linkedin.com/in/saurabh-giri-982a16229)